What Is Gender Equity? Definition & Examples | United Way NCA

 Gender equity, defined by the European Institute for Gender Equality, is the “provision of fairness and justice in the distribution of benefits and responsibilities between women, men and all genders.”
 Gender equity is important because, historically, societies around the world have deemed females, transgender people, and nonbinary people as “weaker” or less important than males.

-Today, gender equity has helped shape and change the roles and expectations of men, women and all genders at work, home and in society.
+Today, gender equity has helped shape and change the gender roles and expectations of men, women and all genders at work, home and in society.
 Our world is a better place when all people are accepted for their talents, skills, and abilities, regardless of gender.

 What Does Gender Equity Mean?